aws-samples/aws-tf-kms/README-PORTABLE.md

 ## Future Enhancements

-- The current solution only supports Symmetric KMS keys.
+- The solution supports Symmetric KMS keys.
 It can be enhanced to support Asymmetric KMS keys.
 - The solution can be enhanced to support more AWS Services.
 - The solution support common use cases and sufficient key resource policies.
 It can be enhanced to further scope-down the policies.

 ## Security

-See [CONTRIBUTING](https://github.com/aws-samples/aws-tf-kms/blob/main/CONTRIBUTING.md#security-issue-notifications) for more information.
+See [CONTRIBUTING](https://gitlab.aws.dev/vivgoyal/aws-tf-kms/blob/main/CONTRIBUTING.md#security-issue-notifications) for more information.

 ## License

 This library is licensed under the MIT-0 License.
-See the [LICENSE](https://github.com/aws-samples/aws-tf-kms/blob/main/LICENSE) file.
+See the [LICENSE](https://gitlab.aws.dev/vivgoyal/aws-tf-kms/blob/main/LICENSE) file.